OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-Cloud-Migrations.md

 - What is the attack surface?
 - Can it go further?

+## Definition of Done

+- Framework to help companies identify and manage the risks involved in moving to the cloud

 ## Who

 The target audience for this Working Session is: